eBay Web Scraper Guide: Puppeteer, Playwright & Python Examples

 What’s Happening?

-• Selecting elements: We use CSS selectors to pinpoint the search input field (#gh-ac) and button (#gh-btn).
+• Selecting elements: We use CSS selectors to pinpoint the search input field (#gh-ac) and button (#gh-search-btn).

 • Typing the search term: The type() method enters "iPhone" into the search bar, with a slight delay to mimic natural typing.